Girl in the Flower Dress: Filming and visual effects

 Filming occurred from August 30 to September 11, 2013.
 The opening Hong Kong scene was shot in Los Angeles' Chinatown.
 Magician Gregory Wilson was brought to set to assist Changchien with hand movement and placement to make his magic "believable".
 The Centipede lab was shot at the Los Angeles Stock Exchange Building.
-Chan Ho Yin's fire abilities were achieve through practical and visual effects.
+Chan Ho Yin's fire abilities were achieved through practical and visual effects.
 LED lights were used during filming to get the proper interactive lighting from the fire that would be added digitally.
 Special effects supervisor Gary D'Amico lit a boulder attached to a zip line on fire to simulate the fireballs, allowing visual effects supervisor Mark Kolpack to composite the content together and enhance it further with additional digital fire simulations.
 It took about six hours for Changchien's burn prosthetics to be applied.

 Music

 Composer Bear McCreary wanted to introduce Chinese instruments into the score to support the Hong Kong setting, and collaborated with composer Jeremy Zuckerman who played the guzheng for the episode.
 McCreary found "the nearly ten-minute long action scene" at the climax of the episode to be "the real beast of this episode" and "one of the most challenging pieces [he had] composed yet for the series", calling it "pretty chaotic" and noting the difficulty the orchestra had in recording it.
-The episode also saw the return of several major themes, most notably the Centipede theme from "Pilot".
+The episode also saw the return of several major themes, most notably the "Centipede Theme" from "Pilot".
 McCreary refrained from using the theme until Raina is revealed to be working for Centipede, at which point he relies on the theme for the rest of the episode, playing it on "ominous low strings [with] the creepy bells stat[ing] it more quickly above".